The Team

 Students in front of the Paul Sauer (Forestry) building at Stellenbosch University

-Principal Investigator – Prof. David Drew
+Principal Investigator – Prof. Dave Drew

 Dave obtained his Ph.D. from Monash University in Melbourne, Australia.
 After that, he worked for several years as a Research Scientist at CSIRO Australia, based in the beautiful city of Hobart, Tasmania.
 In mid-2015, Dave returned to South Africa with his family to take up his current academic position at Stellenbosch University.
-He has written or contributed to over 45 papers published in the peer-reviewed literature (see Dave’s Google Scholar profile).
+He has written or contributed to well over 30 papers published in the peer-reviewed literature (see Dave’s Google Scholar profile).
 Dave keeps in contact and works with a large network of scientists around the world.

 Currently, Dave has three main research foci, built on his passionate interest in wood formation and understand fine-scale responses in trees: